garagehive/garagehive.github.io/docs/garagehive-accountancy-routines.md

 ## Daily Routines

 These tasks should ideally be completed daily and if possible, the reconciliation should be done on the same day.
+Some of these processes relate to the general use of the service side of Garage Hive.

 * Post Jobsheets (Retail customers)
 * Post Jobsheets (Account customers with payment terms)